-DANGER TREE - A tree that, if it were to fall or be cut, would be tall enough to strike electrical lines and equipment of the distribution system.
+DANGER TREE - A traditional industry term for a tree that, if it were to fall or be cut, would be tall enough to strike electrical lines and equipment of the distribution system.

-HAZARD TREE - A tree that is dead, structurally unsound, diseased, shallow-rooted, leaning, or otherwise defective that could strike electrical lines or equipment of the distribution system if it falls or is cut.
+HAZARD TREE - A traditional industry term for a tree that is dead, structurally unsound, diseased, shallow-rooted, leaning, or otherwise defective that could strike electrical lines or equipment of the distribution system if it falls or is cut.